Australian Competition Law: Expert Profiles

 - Rod Sims, Competition and regulating monopolies: some perspectives from the ACCC (Western Australian Chamber of Commerce and Industry, 15 November 2011)

-Other reserach and publications
+Other research and publications

-- Business Council of Australia report (research), Strategic Framework for Emissions Reduction, 3 April 2007 (challenged the Rudd Government’s emissions trading scheme (in the then proposed form) – see ‘The Strategist‘ (The Australian, 17 October 2008))
+Business Council of Australia report (research), Strategic Framework for Emissions Reduction, 3 April 2007 (challenged the Rudd Government’s emissions trading scheme (in the then proposed form) – see ‘The Strategist‘ (The Australian, 17 October 2008))

-- Sims, ‘Seizing the Opportunity to Reform and Restore Australia’s Economic Infrastructure‘ (report contained in the BCA’s report ‘Groundwork for Growth: Building the Infrastructure that Australia Needs‘)
+Sims, ‘Seizing the Opportunity to Reform and Restore Australia’s Economic Infrastructure‘ (report contained in the BCA’s report ‘Groundwork for Growth: Building the Infrastructure that Australia Needs‘)

 Background